Nature Strip (horse)

-Nature Strip (foaled 16 November 2014) is an Australian Thoroughbred racehorse who was the 2020 and 2022 Australian Champion Racehorse of the Year, a nine-time Group 1 winner, and the winner of The Everest in 2021, the richest turf race in the world.
+Nature Strip (foaled 16 November 2014) is a retired champion Thoroughbred racehorse who was the 2020 and 2022 Australian Champion Racehorse of the Year, a nine-time Group 1 winner, and the winner of The Everest in 2021, the richest turf race in the world.

 Background

 Nature Strip was passed in for $90,000 at the 2016 Inglis Premier Yearling sale and sent to trainer Robert Smerdon by breeders Golden Grove Farm.
 Smerdon sold five 1% shares in the then un-named horse, before convincing retired businessman Rod Lyons to buy 85% and farmer Peter Baulderstone to take the remaining 10%, with the value set at $120,000.
 Lyons sold down part of his stake to various interests including a New Zealand-based group featuring Sir Stephen Hansen, World Cup-winning rugby coach.
-The horse was named from dam Strikeline and the practice of Australian factory workers to gather on the 'nature strip' outside their place of work during industrial disputes.
+The horse was named from dam Strikeline and the practice of Australian factory workers to gather on the nature strip outside their place of work during industrial disputes.

 Racing career

 Aquanita and 3YO season 2017/18

 Nature Strip, trained initially by Robert Smerdon, won on debut as a 3-year-old, in a 1000m maiden at Mornington on October 17, 2017.
 He was beaten at his next and first metropolitan start but won the next three races he contested including the Inglis Dash over 1100m at Flemington in January, 2018.
 Robert Hickmott was in temporary charge due to Smerdon being suspended, but by the time of his next start, John Sadler (part of Smerdon's Aquanita group) had taken charge of Nature Strip.
 The horse was beaten at his two autumn 2018 starts, including the Group 2 Euclase Stakes in Adelaide.
 Nature Strip pulled up poorly after the race.
-Following those failures, the owners transferred Nature Strip to Darren Weir's stables, mainly due to the scandal engulfing the Aquanita organisation.
+Following those failures, the owners transferred Nature Strip to Darren Weir's stables, mainly due to the doping scandal engulfing the Aquanita organisation.